 Court Ordered Spousal Maintenance

-- Your spouse has committed family violence
+- Your spouse has committed family violence.

-- You have a disability of some sort that renders it impossible for you to work
+- You have a disability of some sort that renders it impossible for you to work.

-Quitting a job or failing to look for a job during a divorce solely as a means to have a better “looking” case for spousal maintenance purposes is not a smart decision.
+Quitting a job or failing to look for a job during a divorce solely as a means to have a better “looking” case for spousal maintenance purposes is not an intelligent decision.
 Don’t put all your eggs in the spousal maintenance basket, and besides- you need to show that you are at least trying to find a job or acquire the skills you need to do so.

 Is there a maximum amount of spousal maintenance that can be ordered in Texas?

-If a judge has ordered your spouse to pay you maintenance then the most amount that can be paid is either $5,000 per month or 20% of your spouse’s average monthly gross income- whichever of these numbers is lower.
+If a judge has ordered your spouse to pay you maintenance, then the most amount that can be paid is either $5,000 per month or 20% of your spouse’s average monthly gross income- whichever of these numbers is lower.

 How long can spousal maintenance be paid?

-Contractual Maintenance to be discussed in tomorrow’s blog post from the Law Office of Bryan Fagan, PLLC
+Contractual maintenance to be discussed in tomorrow’s blog post from the Law Office of Bryan Fagan, PLLC

 Please come back to the Law Office of Bryan Fagan, PLLC’s website tomorrow to learn about the second type of spousal maintenance in Texas: Contractual Maintenance.

-As always, if you have any questions about the subject matter presented in today’s blog post or any other area of family law please do not hesitate to contact our office today.
-A free of charge consultation with one of our licensed family law attorneys is only a phone call away.
+As always, if you have any questions about the subject matter presented in today’s blog post or any other area of family law, please do not hesitate to contact our office today.
+A free-of-charge consultation with one of our licensed family law attorneys is only a phone call away.

 If you want to know more about what you can do, CLICK the button below to get your FREE E-book: “16 Steps to Help You Plan & Prepare for Your Texas Divorce“